tonmoyborah/midlineshiftroster/Product_spec.md

 ### View Shifts (Day-Wise Clinic-Centric View)
 - Select a date (defaults to today)
-- View all 3 clinics with assigned Doctor & DA for that date
+- View all 3 clinics with their status and assigned Doctor & DA for the selected date:
   - ⚠️ No staff (if no staff assigned)
-  - ✅ Present (regular duty)
+  - ✅ Open (clinic is open and staffed)
-  - 🟡 Visiting (inter-branch)
+  - 🔒 Closed (clinic is closed for the day)

-- Below, a list of the rest of the staff members with status indicators:
+- Below, display the rest of the staff members with status indicators:
-  - ⚠️ Unapproved leave
+  - 🔴 Unapproved leave (leave requested but not approved, or marked absent by admin)
-  - ❌ On weekly off
+  - 🟣 Weekly off/Holiday
   - 🟣 Approved leave
+  - 🟢 Present (on duty at their primary clinic)
+  - 🟡 Visiting (assigned to another clinic/inter-branch)
 - Optional note per staff (e.g., "Camp duty", "Late arrival")

 ### Auto-Populate Shifts